Six Flags New England: Six Flags

 Harley Quinn Spinsanity opened in May 2018.
 To make room for it, the Tea Cups were moved to the former location of Buzzsaw and is now classified as an attraction in Rockville.
 The South End was transformed into Gotham City.
 This included retheming Mind Eraser to The Riddler Revenge, which received a new color scheme with green track and yellow supports.

 For the 2019 season, Cyborg: Hyper Drive, a spinning flat ride, was installed inside the former Hall of Justice building in the DC Super Hero Adventures area of the park.
 This ride is the first to include the fictional character Grid, a sentient cybernetic system and the arch-nemesis of Cyborg, in Six Flags' DC character roster.
 Kryptonite Kollider, formerly known as The Joker's Wildcard, was removed at the end of the season.

 For the 2020 season, the park announced the addition of Supergirl Sky Flyer, a Zamperla Endeavour located on the site of the former Kryptonite Kollider.
 As a result of the park not opening for the 2020 season due to the COVID-19 pandemic, the opening of Supergirl Sky Flyer was to delayed to May 2021.
 The DC Super Hero Adventures section of the park was rethemed to DC Universe, which features newly installed superhero statues and freshly painted buildings.

 Goliath was left standing but not operating (SBNO) for the 2021 season and was removed from the park map.
 In July 2021, a tree fell onto Fireball during a thunderstorm, extensively damaging the attraction and leaving it closed for the rest of the season.
 Both Goliath and Fireball were scrapped prior to the 2022 season.
 The plot of land occupied by Goliath was left as a large grass area and known as Crackaxle Commons for the 2023 and 2024 seasons.

 Before the start of the 2024 season, Kontiki was removed from the park.
 Bonzai Pipelines was left SBNO for the 2023 and 2024 seasons, and Typhoon was left SBNO for the 2024 season.
 Both attractions — as well as Tomahawk, the park's HUSS Frisbee — were removed ahead of the 2025 season.

 On August 15, 2024, a replacement for Goliath was announced.
-Quantum Accelerator is an Intamin Straddle Coaster that will open in 2025, featuring two launches up to 45 MPH and 11 airtime moments.
+Quantum Accelerator is an Intamin Straddle Coaster which opened in April 2026 featuring two launches up to 45 MPH and 11 airtime moments.